hunterpayne/terra/README.md

 ## How Terra works

 Terra is a rewrite of the Squants library so that you can redefine the way in which math is performed.
-There are three default implementations to give users nice default versions of the Dimensions and their types.
+There are four default implementations to give users nice default versions of the Dimensions and their types.
 Terra defines four kinds of types that are used by the library:
 * T -- usually a Double, the main type used by the library